azurecitadel/azurecitadel.github.io/workshops/terraform/lab3.md

 If you get stuck then the bottom of this lab has a link to a set of files that you can reference.
 Visual Studio Code also has a very good compare tool.

+> **Note that we will comment out the VPN Gateway stanza to save time and money Don't run `terraform apply` too quickly!**

-* Run through the terraform init, plan and apply workflow
+* Run through the terraform init and plan to confirm that everything will run through ok
-* Save and commit your files
+* Use the multiline comment format around the VPN Gateway stanza to comment it out
+* Rerun the plan and confirm that the gateway now won't be created
+* Apply the configuration

 Note that the VPN gateway will take several minutes to build, especially on free accounts that have a lower execution priority.
 A good opportunity for a coffee...